advancedroboticsaws/angel/README.md

 	```
 	rosservice call /DockingEnable false
 	```
-6. If you have finished all the steps, type `ctrl + c` on all the termianl you opened to exit.
+6. If you have finished all the steps, type `ctrl + c` on all the terminal you opened to exit.

 <p align="right">
 <b><img src="doc/AR.png" alt="AR">End of Function test</b>